 The Pinnacles is located at the Nambung National Park, this attraction is tagged as one of Australia’s most unique natural landscapes.
-Several bunches of steepled limestone has formed over a thousand years which is perfect when explored by foot, especially during the mildly breezy night while stargazing.
+Several bunch of steepled limestone have formed over a thousand years which is perfect when explored by foot, especially during the mildly breezy night while stargazing.

 Perth Cultural Centre

-This is the perfect destination for those who have a curiosity about the state’s art and culture.
+This is the perfect destination for those who have curiosity towards the state’s art and culture.
 Here are some of the most notable art and cultural institutions found at the Perth Cultural Centre:

 - Art Gallery of Western Australia